abengalicoder/SpringBoot/SPringMVC.md

 # What Is ViewResolver in Spring?
 The ViewResolver enables an application to render models in the browser – without tying the implementation to a specific view technology – by mapping view names to actual views.

-# What Is Spring MVC Interceptor and How to Use It?
-Spring MVC Interceptors allow us to intercept a client request and process it at three places – before handling, after handling, or after completion (when the view is rendered) of a request.

-The interceptor can be used for cross-cutting concerns and to avoid repetitive handler code like logging, changing globally used parameters in Spring model, etc.

-For details and various implementations, take a look at Introduction to Spring MVC HandlerInterceptor article.

 # What Does the @ExceptionHandler Annotation Do?
 The @ExceptionHandler annotation allows us to define a method that will handle the exceptions.
 We may use the annotation independently, but it's a far better option to use it together with the @ControllerAdvice.
 Thus, we can set up a global error handling mechanism.
 In this way, we don't need to write the code for the exception handling within every controller.